shawngraham/cdh2020/content/en/week/2/instructions.md

 ---

 ### Goals for this week
-+ learn some of the ways historical information is made available digitally
++ learn some of the ways historical information is made available digitally, paying attention to disparities of labour, and of tech

 ### Listen